 For some people, abuse begins with physical violence; for others it may be psychological.
 However, in most cases, the different types of abuse combine and escalate over time and become increasingly dangerous.

 Often, the person experiencing abuse is unable to articulate exactly what is happening to them.
-This is why it is important to understand what is meant by domestic abuse and what you can do to find the right support and help.
+This is why it is important to understand what is meant by intimate partner violene and what you can do to find the right support and help.

 For further information on the different forms of abuse: